Aman0819/reddit-downloader/README.md

   sub         Name of the Subreddit (without r/)

 optional arguments:
-  -h, --help  show this help message and exit
+  -h, --help  show this help message and exit</br>
-  -s S        Sort based on Hot or Top
+  -s S        Sort based on Hot or Top</br>
-  -d D        duplicate flag for posts with same caption
+  -d D        duplicate flag for posts with same caption</br>

 ### Works On Windows, Linux and Mac!
 files will be downloaded under individual subreddit folder in Downloads folder!